open-craft/opencraft/documentation/howtos.md

 1. Create/choose a staff user to use for the OAuth2 clients.
    Ensure the staff user has a user profile associated (i.e. set a Full Name).
+   (Note that users may be auto created in provision process and this step thus not required; check the next step before creating users.)
 1. In Django Admin > OAuth2 > Clients (`/admin/oauth2/client/`), there should
    already be clients created for ecommerce and discovery.
    If not, [create and register new clients](http://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/ecommerce/install_ecommerce.html#configure-edx-openid-connect-oidc)